C3-PRO/c3-pro-android-framework/README.md

 A subclass of `Application` is needed and set as main application in the AndroidManifest.
 Most setup methods are best put in the onCreate() method of the C3PROApplication class to make sure they survive Activities' lifecycles.
-The C3PRO class is initialized with the application's context and a FHIR Server URL.
+The `DataQueue` or `EncryptedDataQueue` is best set up here with the FHIR url.
 There are also some ResearchStack settings.
 More details about that can be found on the [ResearchStack website][researchstack].

 The `Application`file should look something like this: